vitessio/website/content/en/docs/17.0/user-guides/schema-changes/managed-online-schema-changes.md

 Artifact tables are identifiable via `artifacts` column in a `SHOW VITESS_MIGRATION ...` command.
 You should generally not touch these tables.
 It's possible to `DROP` those tables with `direct` DDL strategy.
 Note that dropping tables in production can be risky and lock down your database for a substantial period of time.
 Dropping artifact tables also makes the migrations impossible to [revert](../revertible-migrations/).

+## Noblob

+The `noblob` binlog row image is supported by the MoveTables and Reshard VReplication workflows.

+**NOTE** replication does not support blobs as part of the `PRIMARY KEY` in `MoveTables` operations, or as part of the [migration key](../../../reference/vreplication/internal/keys/) in Online DDL operations.